chriscohen/codeception-drupal-content-types/README.md

 Each content type should be keyed according to its machine name (although this is just a hint as machineName takes care of the actual naming, so you could give the content type any key you like).

 - **entityType** is the machine name of the Drupal entity type.
-Mostly node but other types can be used.
+Mostly node but other types can be used. "node" is assumed unless something else is specified.
 - **humanName** is the way that the content type is named in the UI (and is case-sensitive).
 - **machineName** is the way that the content type is named to Drupal, and should match whatever is set in Drupal.
 - **fields** is a list of all of the fields on the content type, with their properties.